chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 #### Hello, Talon

 - Raya heel-turns, but grabs onto Sisu (for fear of water)
-- She monologues: Our schedule is three days late because the boat got damaged.
+- Raya monologues: Our schedule is three days late because the boat got damaged.
 Tuk-Tuk is swimming nearby.
 I’ve got my whistle to call him when we need to escape.
 Now Sisu, you—
-- Sisu’s exasperated: Boun already knows.
-Let him in!
+- Sisu’s exasperated: “Boun already knows.
+Let him in!”
 	- Raya: He’s… too young.
 	- Sisu: We need to travel by boat if you want to avoid the Druun and be faster than Namaari.
 	- Raya: Fine.
-We’ll get another sailor.
+We’ll find another sailor.
 Boun knows too much.
 - Raya: we need to get new clothes to blend in.
 Follow close.

 > **EXT.
 MARKET STREET, TALON - NIGHT**